 The setting and way the camera moved throughout the film were other choices that made the movie all the more impressive.
 The calm, bright beaches of Miami and the lights that reflected through Chiron’s mother’s bedroom are just a few examples of the enticing colors and settings used in the film.
 A number of zoomed in still shots of characters and various settings also played a huge role in displaying raw emotion.

 If you haven’t seen Moonlight yet, I strongly urge you to.
 The film exhibits a young boy’s struggle with his sexuality in a poor neighborhood, as he grows up to better understand who he is.
-This is not a typical ‘macho man’ portrayal of African American men, and is an important and overall must see.
+This is not a typical ‘macho man’ portrayal of African American men, and is an important must-see.